grepString/SuperSprayPaintMod/README.md

 ## Features

 - Spawn a single paint can with a keybind
-- Cycle through 11 different colors
+- Cycle through all the different colors
 - Toggle between matte and metallic sheen
 - Near infinite usage